maz222/Koji-Bubble-Shooter/README.md

 -Each bubble will have an equal probability of spawning, altho you can only shoot bubbles for colors that are already present on the board.
 (So if your board is all red bubbles, only red bubbles will spawn to be shot).<br/>
 -I recommend cropping your images to circles, as otherwise they will overlap.

-The rest of the settings are contained with the Game Settings file where you can customize the size of the game board, how long you want the game to be, or even how tightly you can aim.
+The rest of the settings are contained with the Game Settings file where you can customize the size of the game board, how long you want the game to be, and more.

 There's no background music by default, buy you can easily add it under Game Sounds.